ciphermpcJoe/ciphermpcjoe.github.io/_pages/about.md

 Financial Support and Recruitment for Active Projects
 ======
 I am actively seeking self-motivated students to join my team.
-Successful candidates will **receive compensation** for their work.
+Successful candidates will **receive financial support** for their study and work.

 If you are a **senior** undergraduate or a master's student in the track of **project** or **thesis** with a strong interest in CPU architecture and its security, as well as a passion for computer systems and a willingness to take on challenges, I encourage you to email me your CV/resume and unofficial transcripts.
 I would love to schedule a discussion about your qualifications and eligibility.